Kyrgyz-Ata National Park & Dangi Canyon

 There are several gorges including Mazar, Kaldai and Karagoy in the upper part of the park.
 In the alpine part of the park there is the Pervomaisky pass leading to the Kichi-Alai valley which is a very remote green valley where people are living in the middle of the mountains.
 The most famous gorge in the Kyrgyz-Ata national park is the Karagoy gorge where residents of Osh and tourists come for picnics and to spend time in nature.

-There is another popular canyon in the lower ranges West from Kyrgyz Ata at the confluence of Kyrgyz-Ata and Khoschan rivers in the Nookat valley, called the Aravan Dangi Canyon.
+Dangi Canyon is located in the lower ranges West from Kyrgyz Ata at the confluence of Kyrgyz-Ata and Khoschan rivers in the Nookat valley.
+Dangi Canyon translating as “narrow” andthe vertical sides of the canyon up to 150 m.

 There are also several mineral water springs in the region.
 Among them is the thermal spring called “Tuya-Muyun” located in the mountain range of the same name and another spring called “Iski-Naukat” in the interfluve of Aravan-Say and Ak-Buura valleys.
 Moreover, many historical and cultural monuments are scattered across the territory of Kyrgyz-Ata being mainly ancient settlements and burial grounds, where ceramics, weapons, tools, jewelry and household items have been found.